-The study cohort was derived by a retrospective case note review of patients treated in the Scottish Pulmonary Vascular Unit, which provides the tertiary pulmonary hypertension service for the whole population in Scotland, UK.
-All consecutive incident cases of IPAH and connective tissue disease-associated pulmonary hypertension (CTDPH) treated with PAH-specific therapy between November 2000 and November 2009 were identified.
+The study cohort was derived by a retrospective case note review of patients treated in the Scottish Pulmonary Vascular Unit which provides the tertiary pulmonary hypertension service for the whole population in Scotland.
+All consecutive incident cases of IPAH and connective tissue disease associated pulmonary hypertension (CTDPH) treated with PAH-specific therapy between November 2000 and November 2009 were identified.
 The diagnosis of PAH was based on right heart catheterisation carried out by the pulmonary vascular team in our institution.
-PAH was defined as mean pulmonary artery pressure $(\bar{P}{pa}) > 25$ mmHg at rest or >30 mmHg on exercise, with pulmonary capillary wedge pressure (Ppcw) ≤15 mmHg and pulmonary vascular resistance (PVR) >3 Wood units [14].
-For patients diagnosed after August 2009, PAH was defined as $\bar{P}{pa} \ge 25$ mmHg at rest with $P{pcw} \leq 15$ mmHg, and normal or reduced cardiac output [1].
+PAH was defined as mean pulmonary artery pressure (mPAP) >25 mmHg at rest or >30 mmHg on exercise, with pulmonary capillary wedge pressure (PCWP) \leq 15 mmHg and pulmonary vascular resistance (PVR) >3 Wood units [14].
+For patients diagnosed after August 2009, PAH was defined as mPAP \geq 25 mmHg at rest with PCWP \leq 15 mmHg, and normal or reduced cardiac output [1].
 Patients with recorded 6MWD at diagnosis or within 12 months of starting treatment were included in this study.
-Patients with significant lung disease as defined by forced expiratory volume in 1 s <60% pred or forced vital capacity <60% pred or total lung capacity <60% pred (based on European Coal and Steel Community reference values) were excluded [15].
-Ethical review was considered unnecessary by the West Glasgow research ethics committee.
+Patients with significant lung disease as defined by forced expiratory volume in one second \leq 60% predicted or forced vital capacity \leq 60% predicted or total lung capacity

+<60% predicted (based on European Coal and Steel Community reference values) were excluded [15].
+Ethical review was considered unnecessary by the West Glasgow Research Ethics Committee.